 I woke up this morning and as always, I checked the stats of my blog (it has become an obsession but don’t judge me), and I was pleasantly surprised to find a blogger recognition award nomination in my comments.
 I was so excited, I immediately texted my husband!
 Being recognized by a fellow blogger really means the world to me and made my day – or should I say, my past six months of blogging!

-It feels amazing to have someone recognize you for all your hard work, and all of my fellow bloggers out there know exactly what I mean.
+It feels amazing to have someone recognize you for all of your hard work, and all of my fellow bloggers out there know exactly what I mean.
 Not to mention, I was nominated by someone in my blogging niche, saving money.
-I am honored that a fellow personal finance blogger would recognize my hard work.
+I am honored that a fellow personal finance blogger would recognize my passion for helping my readers save money.
 Thank you, Lorna!
 For more money-saving posts and tips, check out my blogging friend Lorna Ye’s amazing website, Savingschamps.

 One thing I’m learning in life is things never stay the same.
 This week I have two major milestones, one personal and one over on the blog.
 On Facebook it is now popular to celebrate and congratulate friends on your “friendaversary” and this week, I have my sixth-month blogaversary.
 Seriously, I can’t believe I have been at it for six months.
 Eh em, I want to first thank my fans…Okay, I won’t go there!
 However, I will share with your my second milestone.
 My baby boy is turning three.
 He is such a joy in my life and I can’t believe how big he is getting.
 I want to slow down time for a moment and keep him young, but I know that is not possible, so I will be joyful with him as he grows.
 He is seriously my little angel.